Going green, big business hires auditors for proof

 Nessing at AEP said her company finds it hard to justify the cost of an external audit and is using its own internal auditors to review its reports.

-Even so, some of America's biggest corporations, from United Parcel Service Inc to Goldman Sachs, have had audits done over the past two years.
+Even so, some of America's biggest corporations, from United Parcel Service Inc (UPS.N) to Goldman Sachs (GS.N), have had audits done over the past two years.

 Though the United States has not legislated carbon trading, investors are pressing companies to disclose their emissions.